NovembreLab/feems/README.md

 See the next section for alternative ways to install feems, or if "conda install" worked for you, skip ahead to "Running feems".

-# More detailed installation instructions
+# Alternative installation instructions (Python 3.8)

-We've found that the easiest way to get started is to setup a `conda`
+As an alternative way to get started, setup a `conda`
 environment:

 ```